Will-I-Am-7/CoinJar/README.md

 I used in-memory caching for persistence.

+Swagger is used for API documentation ({baseURL}/swagger/index.html).
+Must run in Debug mode to access Swagger.

 ### Application
 This layer contains application logic.
 It defines interfaces which are implemented by the Infrastructure layer.
 ICoinJar is found here but not the implementation.